ChilliCream/website/website/blog/2019-04-12-type-system.md

 }
 ```

-Like with the naming conventions we provide a default implementation `DefaultTypeInspector` where we can replace or extend parts that we want to modify.
+Like with the naming conventions we provide a default implementation to `ITypeInspector` where we can replace or extend parts that we want to modify.

 In order to register our conventions with the schema builder we can do the following: